 Here are some of the questions I hear about the date picker.
 If you have any other questions, please ask in the comments.
 Thanks!

 Why Insert a Date Picker in Google Sheets?

-There are many benefits to using a date picker in Google Sheets:
+There are many benefits to using the Google Sheets date picker, such as:

 - It helps ensure that the date entered in a given cell is valid and in the correct format.